erdinc09/MarkdownEditView/README.md

 # MarkdownEditView

-Qt Creator IDE plugin, for both editing and previewing the file in html.
+Qt Creator IDE markdown plugin, for both editing and previewing the file in html.

 __Features:__